Boundary H\"{o}lder Regularity for Elliptic Equations: Geometric conditions

-In addition, a ($\delta$,R)-Reifenberg flat domain (see \cite{MR2069724,MR0114145}) also satisfies the (H2) condition with $\nu$ depending on $\delta$.
+Suppose that $\Omega$ satisfies the exterior ($\delta$,R)-Reifenberg flat condition at some boundary point $x_0$.
+By\cref{e-re}, for any $0<r<R$, in the new coordinate, $\partial B_r \cap\{y_n \leq-\delta r\}\subset \Omega^c$.
+Hence, $\Omega$ satisfies the (H2) condition at $x_0$ with $\tau_1=\tau_2=1/2$ and $\nu$ depending on $\delta$.
 The Reifenberg flat domain was first introduced by Reifenberg in 1960 \cite{MR0114145} and appears in minimal surface theory and free boundary problems.
 One interesting feature of a Reifenberg flat domain is that its boundary could be a fractal.
+For more research on Reifenberg flat domains, we refer to \cite{MR2069724, Byun-Wang-2008} and the references therein.

+More generally, the corkscrew domains, including the non-tangentially accessible domains (NTA domains for short) as a subclass, also satisfy the (H2) condition.
+The following is the definition for the corkscrew domains (see \cite[(3.1)]{MR676988}). \begin{definition}[\textbf{Corkscrew domain}] We say that $\Omega$ satisfies the exterior corkscrew condition at $x_0\in \partial \Omega$ if there exist $0<\delta<1/4$ and $R>0$ such that for any $0<r<R$, there exists $y\in B(x_0,r)$ such that $B(y, \delta r)\subset \Omega ^c$. \end{definition}